schuchert/wikispaces/pages/DebuggingThreadedCodePart1.Original.md

 Think it is not possible?
 It is.
 ----
 ## What is an atomic operation in the JVM?
-You can safely [[DebuggingThreadedCodePart1.Original#SkipOverBytecodeInformation|skip]] this section if you are not interested in the bit-head information.
+You can safely [skip]({{ site.pagesurl }}/DebuggingThreadedCodePart1.Original#SkipOverBytecodeInformation) this section if you are not interested in the bit-head information.

 What is an atomic operation?
 Any operation that cannot be interrupted from when it starts to when it completes.
 For example, in the following code, line 5, where 1 is assigned to i, is atomic.
 It cannot be interrupted:
 ```java